 APC does not install and only supplies product however we are able to refer local tradies in your area that are licensed, insured and qualified to do the project you are undertaking.
-APC are experienced in matching the best local and most qualified tradie to your project and you can request an online quote here.
+As we can only help facilitate getting Tradies to quote your job, they are independent to APC so we always recommend you conduct your own due diligence on these businesses.
+You can request an online quote here.

 If you’re searching online for general costs of paving, tiling, retaining walls and landscaping projects, there is a lot of inaccurate and misleading information by companies that do not specialise in this field.
 If a paving or retaining wall project is incorrectly done, then this can cost you potentially thousands to get fixed.
 An unsuitable product, incorrect base preparation, edge restraint not applied, incorrect laying of pavers or completion of the job can lead to issues and potentially re-doing the job.